-In 1996 while rehearsing a skit for The Tonight Show with Jay Leno (1992).
-Lucy Lawless fractured her pelvis when she was thrown clear from her horse.
-As a result, several episodes of Season 2 had to be edited to accommodate her recovery: some of them were changed so Lucy could have a very slight appearance (in one episode she only appear as archive footage), and they created some brand new episodes.
+In 1996, while rehearsing a skit for The Tonight Show with Jay Leno (1992), Lucy Lawless fractured her pelvis when she was thrown clear from her horse.
+As a result, several episodes of Season 2 had to be edited to accommodate her recovery.
+Some of them were changed so Lucy could have a very slight appearance (in one episode she only appears as archive footage), and they created some brand new episodes.

 Gabrielle's fighting style was a mix of martial arts, kickboxing and acrobatics.
 Her two trademark weapons - the fighting staff and the sais - are both part of a Japanese fighting style known as Okinawan Kobudo.

 Karl Urban was originally intended to reprise his role as Cupid during the "Twilight of the Gods" storyarc in Season 5, but was unable to return due to filming "The Lord of the Rings" trilogy as the character Eomer.
 Karl Urban eventually returned in Season 6 as his equally popular character Julius Caesar.
 When asked about the fate of Cupid at a convention, Karl replied that he remained at Mount Olympus with Aphrodite and Ares - the only two surviving Greek Gods.

 The planet Eris which was discovered in 2005, was nicknamed Xena, after the heroine of the TV series, by the team that found it.
 Though it wasn't given the name officially, it's moon was named Dysnomia, after the Greek goddess of lawlessness which bares a similarity to the name of the actress that plays Xena, Lucy Lawless.